My name is Alejandro and I am 23 years old from Zamora, Spain.

 “Rather than love, than money, than fame, give me truth.” - Thoreau

-Here you can find a little bit about myself so I’ll start by presenting my name which is Alessandra Brachmann even though it’s rare somebody calls me by my real name.
-During all my life I had different nicknames which changed according to new phases of my life or different events.
-Now, in this school I’m known as Alexis, I’m 22 years old and I’m half Brazilian, half Portuguese (How?: I was born in Brazil and spend almost 7 years there and I moved to Portugal for 15 years).
-My family is distributed a little bit by over the world, but the major part still lives in Brazil.
+Here you can find a little bit about myself so I’ll start by presenting my name, which is Alessandra Brachmann even though it’s rare that somebody calls me by my real name.
+During my life I had different nicknames, which changed according to new phases of my life or different events.
+Now, in this school I’m known as Alexis, I’m 22 years old and I’m half Brazilian, half Portuguese (How?
+I was born in Brazil and spend almost 7 years there and I moved to Portugal for 15 years).
+My family is distributed a little bit over the world, but the major part still lives in Brazil.
 Thinking about it, I believe that I inherited an adventurous gene due to my ambition and curiosity about discovering more about the planet and life itself through investigations, travelling and the relation with nature and people.
 I’ve never lived in the same place for more than 7 years, I’ve always been experiencing new friendships, new schools, new adaptations.
 That makes me a flexible person and I love to receive challenges to put myself to the limit and grow with it.

 There’s a quote that can exemplify me: “ Hope is one of the most powerful motivators in life.
 It will keep you going when nothing else will, give you faith something better is coming when all you experience is bitter.
 Know that holding your vision and working towards it will get you there.
 Hold that vision and celebrate it, look how far you have come already and find joy in it.
 Be in a state of joy not just for the destination but every part of the journey”.
 This quote keeps me alive, I truly believe in the power of my mind, the power of everybody’s mind to overcome our own weaknesses.
 It was hope that made me persist and achieve a lot of my “treasures” today.
 And the feeling of being thankful, not just for my victories but also for my mistakes, gave and keeps giving me useful lessons and helps me to leap into the next challenges.